 It hurts to lose your job.
 I know: I've lost mine three times.
-But on the roller-coaster ride of emotions that often accompanies one of life's big changes you don't have to go off the rails.
+But on the roller-coaster ride of emotions that comes with one of life's big changes, you don't have to go off the rails.
 In fact, for many people, losing a job is one of the most liberating experiences in their lives.

 The first time I was let go was definitely a wake-up call.
 It hurt.
 How could a company that I gave so much to just walk me out the door?
 Although they always say it's "just business," it's difficult not to take it personally.
-It was so personal to me, in fact, that I vowed never to be caught by surprise again.
+It was so personal to me that I vowed never to be caught by surprise again.

-Everyone is wired differently and, as a result, your frame of mind will greatly influence how you react to being fired.
+Everyone is wired differently.
+As a result, your frame of mind will greatly influence how you react to getting laid off.
 But getting your mindset straight comes easier to some than others.
-I was fortunate.
-I sought out assistance and landed in the offices of a career transition coach; that decision is still paying huge dividends today.
+I was lucky.
+I sought out assistance and landed in the offices of a career transition coach.
+That decision still pays huge dividends to this day.

-With over a decade of career coaching under his belt, here are Hobbs' five key strategies for dealing with job loss:
+With over a decade of career-coaching experience, here are Hobbs' five key strategies for dealing with job loss:

-1. Take some time off if you can
+1. Take some time off (if you can) and de-stress

 Revisit your financial plan, skill-set, family circumstances and career goals.
-See how big your "window" is – how long can you be off work before it affects your lifestyle?
+See how big your "window" is.
+Ask yourself how long can you be off work before it affects your lifestyle.
 Taking control of your affairs will put you in the right frame of mind to move forward.

 4. Be realistic about what you can achieve and when

-You may need some help with this, particularly if your job loss came after a period of emotion or ambiguity.
+You may need some help with this, especially if your job loss came after a period of emotion or uncertainty.
 Training or upgrading your education or skills takes time, so make your plan realistic.

 Wandering around in today's competitive market without a clear and compelling message will add time and disappointment to your efforts.
 Seek out your network for informal feedback on your plan before asking for referrals.

-And finally, to those who are currently in job transition: Hang in there; everything will work out.
-"People react in a myriad of ways to job loss, but virtually all come to the same place after settling into a new job," says Hobbs.
+And finally, to those who are currently in job transition: Hang in there.
+Things will work out.
+"People react in a myriad of ways to job loss.
+But virtually all come to the same place after settling into a new job," says Hobbs.
 "The majority say that the fit is so much better they cannot imagine why they had so much anxiety at the start."